DravitLochan/GetOffline/README.md

 status:-

-1. recyclerview needs to be added.
+1. recyclerview needs to be added.		--top most priority

-2. report a page not being scraped.
+2. report a page not being scraped. 		--2nd update

-3. check url exists or not.
+3. check url exists or not.			--done

-4. share a saved page.
+4. share a saved page.				--2nd update

-5. do the scraping part in async's doInBackground.
+5. do the scraping part in async's		--on to it doInBackground.

 Cheers!
 Happy Coding!